awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.6.17, December 28, 2016 =
+* Fix: Checkboxes in Downloads > Tools > Beta Versions do not retain checked state
+* Fix: Extension update notifications do not show up

 = 2.6.16, December 21, 2016 =
 * Fix: 404 errors when downloading some files